Essay Introduction

 The essay introduction should include the following;

 A hook is a strong opening statement that grabs the attention of your readers.
-It should not be a long and tedious statement or a simple definition, but rather an engaging sentence to speak your reader’s curiosity.
+It should not be a long and tedious statement or a simple definition, but rather an engaging sentence to pique your reader’s curiosity.